exonum/exonum-doc/src/home/design-overview.md

 article for more details.

-The anchoring service writes the hash of the current Exonum blockchain state to the Bitcoin blockchain.
-It brings new guarantees: even if the malefactor takes control over every validator, he cannot rebuild blockchain and change old transactions quietly.
-If he tries so, then the hash of the new block would differ from the one written in the Bitcoin blockchain.
-Every other node would check it and alert about a mismatch.
-Therefore, the anchoring service gives additional durability: to change the data retroactively the hacker should hack the Bitcoin blockchain, and it is impossible just now.
+The anchoring service writes the hash of the current Exonum blockchain state to the Bitcoin blockchain with a certain time interval.
+The anchored data is authenticated by the supermajority of validators using digital signature tools available in Bitcoin.

+Anchoring increases security; even if a malefactor takes control over every validator or all validators collude, it's impossible to change the transaction log unnoticeably.
+After any change, retroactively modified block hashes would differ from the one recorded on the Bitcoin blockchain.
+To change the data on the Exonum blockchain retroactively, an attacker would need to compromise the Bitcoin blockchain too.
+The cost of such an attack would measure in billions of US dollars.

+Additionally, the anchored data together with proofs remains verifiable even if the underlying Exonum blockchain would become inaccessible for some reason.
+This property could be used to provide durable electronic receipts.

 [wiki:state-machine-repl]: https://en.wikipedia.org/wiki/State_machine_replication